ART APPRAISAL GUIDE

 THE VALUE OF ARTWORK

-Art appraisals can be an important part of tax and estate planning, as well as a means
+Art appraisals can play an important role in tax and estate planning, as well as in

-of protecting one's art investment.
-Here's a list of professional organizations that
+protecting one's art investment.
+Below is a list of professional organizations that

 specialize in art appraisals.
-They're membership organizations with high professional
+These are membership-based groups with high professional

-listing professional art appraisers listed by states they service.
+We've also included a listing of professional art appraisers organized by the states

 ART APPRAISERS